Nucleate pool boiling heat transfer to slush hydrogen and slush nitrogen

 it is important to consider nuclear pool boiling heat transfer properties.

 We used a 0.025 m diameter circular flat-plate made of copper as a heat transfer surface.
 The heat transfer surface was placed in differing orientations (horizontal upward facing, vertical, and horizontal downward facing) to investigate nuclear pool boiling heat transfer to liquid hydrogen at the normal boiling point (0.1 MPa, 20 K: NBP liquid), liquid hydrogen at the triple point pressure (0.007 MPa, 14 K: TP liquid), and settled slush hydrogen at the triple-point pressure (0.007 MPa, 14 K: TP slush).
 In the experiments, mass solid fractions of 20-35 wt.% were used, and the critical heat flux (CHF) was verified.
 Heat transfer was also similarly measured for liquid and slush nitrogen .

-The above figure shows heat transfer to NBP liquid, TP liquid, and TP slush in the case of the horizontal upward facing orientation.
-Heat flux q is represented on the vertical axis, while the temperature difference ∆T (superheat) is represented on the horizontal axis.
+The above figure illustrates heat transfer to NBP liquid hydrogen, TP liquid hydrogen and TP slush hydrogen in the case of the horizontal upward facing orientation.
+Heat flux q is indicated on the vertical axis, while the temperature difference ∆T (superheat) is indicated on the horizontal axis.
 Also, using the Kutateladze eq. applied to the horizontal upward facing orientation, calculated CHF values q* for liquid hydrogen, liquid nitrogen, and liquid helium are given.

 For NBP liquid, the heat transfer coefficient h (h = q /∆T) was about that of liquid helium, while the heat transfer coefficient for TP slush in the high heat flux region fell to approximately 0.5 times that of NBP liquid.